JujuAdams/Chatterbox/docs/latest/concept-actions-functions.md

 ## Functions

+Chatterbox contains one custom function: `visited("NodeTitle")`.
+This function returns the number of times that a particular node has been visited.
+You can specifiy a node in a particular file by You can specifying the filename first, typing a `:` colon, and then specifying the node in that file.
+If you don't specify a file then Chatterbox will search in the current file for the desired node.

-Custom functions can be added to Chatterbox using the [`ChatterboxAddFunction()`](reference-configuration#chatterboxaddfunctionname-function) function.
+Powerful custom functions can be added to Chatterbox using the [`ChatterboxAddFunction()`](reference-configuration#chatterboxaddfunctionname-function) function.
 This is a global function and you only need to call it once per custom function.
+Custom functions can do anything that GML can do... because they're written in GML!

 !> Custom functions must be defined before calling [`ChatterboxCreate()`](reference-chatterboxes#chatterboxcreatefilename-singletontext-localscope).